Curriculum & Pedagogy

 The Mathematics curriculum includes regular oral and mental work, followed by the teaching of different strategies for solving problems, and children are given the opportunity to explain their methods and reasoning.
 Pupils are given clear instructions and questioned to ascertain their understanding; they may also spend time working together in groups or in pairs.
 There is a great emphasis on oral and mental work.
 Children have the opportunity to apply their numeracy skills across the curriculum.

-Overviews of our English and Maths curriculums can be found here:
+Overviews of our English and Maths curriculum can be found here: